samgutentag/samgutentag.github.io/docs/_posts/2022-03-09-helium-heartbeats-part-2.md

 # Collecting Data with the Helium API

-This tutorial assumes you have some programming experience, but I aim to make this as straight forward as possible.
+This tutorial assumes you have some programming experience, but I aim to make this as straightforward as possible.
 It is a personal project to serve a need in my life but please make pull requests and feature suggestions on Github and I would love to help out!

 ## Github Repo